What details do you need for a bank transfer?

 Extra security details you need for a bank transfer

-To help prevent fraud, new legislation has been brought in that means you need to provide some extra details when you make a bank transfer.
+To help prevent fraud, recent legislation has been brought in that means you need to provide some extra details when you make a bank transfer.

 Strong Customer Authentication (SCA) has been introduced to make sure you’ve authorised a payment and that someone isn’t using your bank account details or online banking fraudulently.
 This means you’ll need what’s called two-factor authentication to make a new bank transfer or to set up a standing order.
 Your bank will send you a verification code to your mobile or email address so double check the contact details they have for you are correct.
 You’ll then need to enter the verification code to authorise the online bank transfer.